Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - I named the server **SOC1-ELK** and clicked **Deploy**.
 After a few minutes, the server status changed to "Running."

 3. **Accessing the Virtual Machine**:
-   - Once the VM was running, I accessed the console via SSH by opening **PoIrShell** and running the following command:
+   - Once the VM was running, I accessed the console via SSH by opening **PowerShell** and running the following command:
      ```
      ssh root@<public_IP_address>
      ```